 The origins of St Edmund’s College lie in the repeal of the Test Act in 1871, permitting Jewish, Non-Conformist and Roman Catholic scholars to return to the University of Cambridge for the first time since the religious revolution of the sixteenth century.

 Since 1896, St Edmund’s has provided a home for students from backgrounds under-represented at Cambridge and for those who feel otherwise excluded from the teaching, learning and research carried out by the University.
-We are proud of this legacy and continue to prize equality, diversity and inclusivity in all aspects of college life.
+We are proud of this legacy and continue to prize equity, diversity, belonging and inclusion in all aspects of college life.

 We welcome students of all faiths and none and the college is particularly proud of its ‘faith-friendly’ approach, recognising the important role faith plays in many students’ lives.